renehiemstra/terra/docs/raii.md

 You can have a look there for some common code patterns.
 Useful, in particular, are the integration tests in 'raii-integration-copy.t' and 'raii-integration-move.t'.

 ## ToDo:
-1. Check that `b[i] = a(j)` works for managed arrays.
-2. Track (field) initialization and add compiler-checks
+1. Track (field) initialization and add compiler-checks
-3. Add field-based initializers directly in struct definition.
+2. Add field-based initializers directly in struct definition.

 ## Current limitations
 * The implementation is not aware of when an actual heap allocation is made and therefore assumes that a managed variable always carries a heap resource.
 It is up to the programmer to properly initialize pointer variables to nil to avoid calling 'free' on uninitialized pointers.